 Which Grade Is Best?

-Some say Medium, some say Grade B. Others say Fancy.
 What's it all mean?
 All Vermont maple syrup is graded according to its color.
 The darker the color the stronger the maple flavor.
-Fancy is the lightest and has the most delicate flavor.
+Golden Delicate is the lightest and has the most delicate flavor.
 We'll leave it to you to explore and find what "maple bouquet" suits your taste buds best.

 Golden with Delicate Taste (formerly known as Fancy)

 Light, golden color with a mild, delicate taste.
 Excellent as a table syrup or over ice cream or yogurt.